-All existing content must follow this standard by May 2024.
+All existing content must follow this standard within two years of adoption.
 See Timeline section for details.

 All City digital content must comply with all City, State, and Federal laws and regulations, and with all state and federal Constitutional guarantees, such as the Americans with Disabilities Act (ADA), Section 508 of the Rehabilitation Act, and the San Francisco Language Ordinance.